dynnian/neodotfiles/README.md

 * `.config/mpv`: Mpv config files, mainly just for vim-like keybindings.
 * `.config/newsboat`: [Newsboat](https://github.com/newsboat/newsboat) is an awesome RSS/Atom feeds reader for the terminal.
 Also accesible from dwm via a scratchpad.
 The config file is for vim-like keybindings and also my collection of RSS & YouTube subscriptions feeds (you can open any video in mpv hitting first comma and then v).
 * `.config/picom`: The only X compositor that actually works, responsible of transparency and some animations.
+* `.config/dunst`: A cool, minimal and fast notification daemon.
+Best one out there.
 * `.config/qutebrowser`: Sometimes I like using a minimal browser, and qutebrowser is the best one.
 * `.config/X11`: This is where I put the xinitrc file, responsible of starting up dwm properly.
 * `.config/vifm`: [vifm](https://vifm.info/) is the best terminal file manager with everything you will and may need, with vim-like keybindings and image previews (with ueberzug).